YourCyborg/OpenRPI/README.md

 cd ~
 git clone https://github.com/YourCyborg/SORPI.git

-Now we're going to add all of the sql files in OpenRPI into those databases you just made.
+Now we're going to add all of the sql files in *RPI into those databases you just made.

-Load each database in Open/RPIgeneric/sql
+Load each database in *RPI/generic/sql

 We can do this with